kajalranadev/bitcoin-formatter/README.md

 # bitcoin-formatter
-The "bitcoin-formatter" project is a simple JavaScript .
+The "bitcoin-formatter" project is a JavaScript .